gevuong/aA-Games/sql.md

         LIMIT count OFFSET COUNT;
     ```

-    - SQL JOINs
+### SQL JOINs
 - INNER JOIN (I think by default, a JOIN is INNER JOIN)
     - produces only a set of records that match in both Table A and B. Does not return any records with NULL
 - FULL OUTER JOIN
     - produces the set of all records in Table A and Table B, with matching records from both sides where available.
 If there is no match, the missing side will contain NULL.
     - To produce the set of records unique to Table A and Table B, we perform the same full outer join, then **exclude the records we don't want from both sides via a where clause** (i.e. TableA.id IS NULL OR TableB.id IS NULL)
 - LEFT OUTER JOIN
     - produces a complete set of records from Table A, with the matching records (where available) in Table B. If there is no match, the right side will contain NULL.
     - use WHERE clause to exclude records we don't want in Table B (i.e. TableB.id IS NOT NULL, TableB.id IS NULL)
 - RIGHT OUTER JOIN
     - produces a complete set of records from Table B, with the matching records (where available) in Table A. If there is no match, the right side will contain NULL.
     - use WHERE clause to exclude records we don't want in Table B (i.e. TableA.id IS NOT NULL, TableA.id IS NULL)
 - This excellent [article](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/) explains JOINS very well.

+### Additional SQL functions
+- COALESCE (a PostgreSQL function)
+    - accepts an unlimited number of arguments.
+It returns the first argument that is not null.
+If all arguments are null, the COALESCE function will return null.
+    - evaluates arguments from left to right until it finds the first non-null argument.
+All the remaining arguments from the first non-null argument are not evaluated.

+- CASE (a PostgreSQL conditional expression)
+    -

-- ActiveRecord
+## ActiveRecord
 - All models in Rails inherit from ActiveRecord
 - an ORM (object relational mapping), allows us to represent data from a DB as Ruby objects
 - contains a number of methods to implement basic CRUD functionalities and SQL queries.
 - Has built in caching

     - Lazy-loading
-        - Querying methods like group, having, includes, joins, select and where return an object of type ActiveRecord::Relation.
+        - Querying methods like `group, having, includes, joins, select` and `where` return an object of type ActiveRecord::Relation.
 The `Relation` object is array-like, and can be iterated through or indexed into.
         - HOWEVER, the `Relation` is not fetched until we actually need the results and the query is fired.
 This is why ActiveRecord queries are lazy.

         ```